Note Guidelines¶

 Content Guidelines

-Processing Information notes contain information about the actions taken by the archivist in processing the materials or about conventions in the finding aid that might impact a researcher's interpretation of the records or understanding of information provided in the finding aid.
-Actions taken that may be described in the Processing Information note include weeding, alteration of original order, devising of titles, or maintenance actions that result in modifications to previously published description, container numbers, accession numbers, etc.
+The Processing Information note contains information about the archivist's actions during processing or about conventions in the finding aid that might impact a researcher's interpretation of the records or understanding of information provided in the finding aid.
+Possible actions described include devising of component titles or modifications to previously published description, container numbers, accession numbers, etc. Modifications to a collection should also be noted under Revision Statements.

 At a minimum, the Reuther uses the below boilerplate language to identify the name of the processing archivist if known and the time period in which the collection was processed.